 The pH Correction Filters use special tanks from EPS with the advanced Vortech distributors.
 This allows the filter to backwash with 30% less water than standard distribution systems.
 The Vortech also requires 30% less backwash flow-rate than standard distribution systems.

-To find out if your water needs pH Correction, we recommend having it tested.
-Contact us at 069-64318 for more details or submit the Water Test Request form.
+To find out if your water needs pH Correction, we recommend having a water test carried out.
+Please submit the Water Test Service form for more details.